DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 The following requirements are recommended for Demonstration Purposes:

 * 1 Virtual Machine with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users), and 100GB of disk space should be sufficient.
-* Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux distribution with Docker installed should work)
+* Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux distribution with Docker installed should work).
 * Most Cloud Service Provider provisioned VMs default to passwordless sudo being preconfigured, but if you're doing local development or a bare metal deployment then it's recommended that you configure passwordless sudo.
   * Steps for configuring passwordless sudo: [(source)](https://unix.stackexchange.com/questions/468416/setting-up-passwordless-sudo-on-linux-distributions)
   1. `sudo visudo`